ChauhanHarshit/Oauth2.0/README.md

-# Oauth2.0
+# Wallet-Signup

 ## Overview

-Oauth2.0 is a Node.js web application that provides user authentication, including OAuth2 authentication with Google using Passport.js.
+Wallet-Signup is a Node.js web application that provides user authentication, including OAuth2 authentication with Google using Passport.js.
 It also incorporates cross-site request forgery (CSRF) protection for enhanced security.

 ## Table of Contents